 In addition, the New York Fed expects all counterparties to:

-- Operate in accordance with the Best Practices for Treasury, Agency Debt and Agency Mortgage-Backed Securities Markets that are published by the New York Fed-sponsored Treasury Market Practices Group (TMPG) and FX market best practices guidance, such as the Global Preamble, promulgated by the New York Fed-sponsored Foreign Exchange Committee (FXC);
+- Operate in accordance with the Best Practices for Treasury, Agency Debt and Agency Mortgage-Backed Securities Markets that are published by the New York Fed-sponsored Treasury Market Practices Group (TMPG) and FX market best practices guidance, such as the FX Global Code, promulgated by the Global Foreign Exchange Committee and the New York Fed-sponsored Foreign Exchange Committee;

 - Provide insight into developments in the markets in which they transact with the New York Fed, on an ongoing basis;

 - Meet any minimum capital or other standards that are set forth by their primary regulator;